YieldRay/wedbav/README.md

-# webd-sqlite
+# WEDBAV

-A WebDAV implementation.
+WEDBAV is a WebDAV implementation based on database.

 Goal of this project is to create a filesystem based on a database with a single table, which store all files and directories, no need to explicit create a directory, similar to S3.